marlonbernardes/tripmind/docs/PROJECT_STATUS.md

 - [ ] BUG: minimum size of events in Gantt chart is wrong.
 Boxes should be smaller.
 Perhaps we need to change the component to
 - [ ] Add vertical line on top of gantt chart following mouse X position across the days of the week and automatically show tooltip of whatever is under it.

 **Planning tasks (output: plan doc)**
 - [ ] Revamp home page
 - [ ] Map page
 - [ ] Add support for dark mode.
 There's a toggle in the /settings page which can't be clicked.
 - [ ] Add "tasks" section to /trip pages.
 Vertically split on desktop, horizontally split on mobile.
 As example of tasks: book flights, book hotels.
+- [ ] BUG: Need to click on close button twice on the activity panel for it to close.

 ---